 - Hummingbirds spend up to 90 percent of their flying time hovering to feed.
-Because this burns tremendous calories, these birds' nectivorous diet of sugar water is essential to give them enough energy to fly.
+Because this burns tremendous calories, these birds' diet of high-calorie sugar water is essential to give them enough energy to fly.

-Providing perches for hummingbirds can give these birds a place to rest from their exhausting flight.
-At the same time, providing a reliable source of fresh nectar either with hummingbird-friendly flowers or clean hummingbird feeders will give them the energy to sustain their amazing flight.
+Providing perches for hummingbirds can give them a place to rest from their exhausting flight.
+At the same time, providing a reliable source of fresh nectar with hummingbird-friendly flowers or clean hummingbird feeders will also give them the energy to sustain their amazing flight.